 For fresh veggies- the sky is the limit – cucumber, tomato, radish, cabbage, grated carrots or beets or sprouts.

-Top with the salmon and the tzatziki.
+Top with the grilled salmon and the tzatziki sauce.
 Season the plate with salt, pepper and fresh lemon.
 Scatter with fresh herbs.

 Grilled Salmon Tzatziki Bowl

-Grilled salmon served over optional quinoa ( or rice) with greens, grilled vegetables, fresh veggies and cucumber tzatziki.
+Grilled salmon served over optional quinoa ( or rice) with greens, grilled vegetables, fresh veggies and Tzatziki Sauce.
 Feel free to substitute chicken or tofu for the salmon ( see notes).
-If going grain free, leave out the quinoa and add more grilled veggies.
+If going grain-free, leave out the quinoa and add more grilled veggies.

 - Prep Time: 15

 - Cook Time: 15

 - Yield: 2 1x